Turing Career Development Pre-Work

 - Begin analyzing how your strengths apply to your development at Turing

-For the activities listed below, please create a gist on GitHub to capture your reflections for each of these 3 parts.
-When you’re finished, email your gist to Allison at firstname.lastname@example.org
+For the activities listed below, please put your reflections for each of these 3 parts in your PD pre-work gist that you’ll submit in the survey here.

 - Approximate reading time: 20 minutes